INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

 \section{Numerical Results}

 INTHOP is implemented in C++.
 All computational runs were performed on a PC with a 12th Gen Intel Core i7-12700 processor (12 cores, 2.10 GHz) and 32 GB RAM.
 We used the \texttt{Gaol} library \cite{goualard2005gaol} to perform interval arithmetic operations.
 We employed the \texttt{Eigen} library for linear algebra operations, including Cholesky decomposition and inverse computation \cite{eigenweb}.
 Symbolic function representation and the computation of gradients and Hessians have been implemented using the \texttt{GiNaC} library \cite{bauer2002introduction}, which allows for symbolic differentiation in C++.
-We have used the following parameters while implementing the above algorithms: gradient tolerance $\epsilon_g = 0.001$, maximum number of iterations $iter_{\max} = 10000$, backtracking factor $\rho = 0.5$, Armijo condition constant $c_1 = 0.001$, initial Armijo step length $\theta_0 = 1$, regularization parameter for INTHOP:A1 $\beta = 1$, initial interval size $\delta_0 = 0.1$, and the interval scaling factor $r = 2$.
+We have used the following parameters while implementing the above algorithms: gradient tolerance $\epsilon_g = 0.001$, maximum number of iterations $iter_{\max} = 10000$, backtracking factor $\nu = 0.5$, Armijo condition constant $\eta = 0.001$, initial Armijo step length $\theta_0 = 1$, regularization parameter for INTHOP:A1 $\beta = 1$, initial interval size $\delta_0 = 0.1$ and the interval scaling factor $r = 2$.
+Parameters $c_1$ and $\tilde{g}$, to make the Hessian matrix positive definite, are chosen equal to $0.001$ and $\lVert \textbf{g}_{t}\rVert$, respectively.

-In this section, we apply the INTHOP algorithm on a few illustrative examples and on an extensive set of problems as referenced in \cite{problemset}.
+In this section, we apply the INTHOP algorithm on an extensive set of problems as referenced in \cite{problemset} whose dimensions range from 1 to 1404 variables.
 The complete problem set and the initial guess for each problem are given in ESI.
 These experiments evaluate the performance of the INTHOP variants compared to other algorithms.
-Specifically, we assess the convergence properties and computational efficiency of our method across the problem set, highlighting the advantages and trade-offs compared to the traditional point-based methods.
+Specifically, we assess the convergence properties and computational efficiency of our method across the problem set, highlighting the advantages and trade-offs compared to the traditional methods that compute gradient and Hessian at each iteration.